MartinMusiol1987/musiol-rag/README.md

 - Storing both full documents and their chunks in PostgreSQL
 - Converting chunks to vector embeddings
 - Building and maintaining a FAISS index for efficient similarity search
-- Computing L2 distances between query and chunk vectors for relevance scoring
+- Computing cosine similarity between query and chunk vectors for relevance scoring

 ## Example Output